adafruit/Cyber_Flower/README.md

 is touching it and then pick it up again after the DotStar LED starts animating.
 This will ensure the capacitive touch sensing isn't accidentally calibrated with your body touching it (making it less accurate).

-Also ensure the adafruit_dotstar.mpy file is copied to your board from the CircuitPython bundle zip release: https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases